Khloe Kardashian and Tristan Thompson Break Up Again After Reconciliation - E! Online

 The duo, who rekindled their romance last fall and share 3-year-old True Thompson, have decided to go their separate ways once again.

-At this time, the Keeping Up With the Kardashians star and NBA player haven't publicly commented on their breakup.
+At this time, the Keeping Up With the Kardashians star and NBA player have yet to publicly comment on their breakup.
 However, news of their split comes hours after reports alleged that the 30-year-old athlete was spotted entering a bedroom with three women at Nessel "Chubbs" Beezer's party in Los Angeles' Bel-Air area on Thursday, June 17.
 Per an eyewitness, the event was hosted by Drake and held at a mansion.

 Additionally, a second eyewitness says Tristan was telling partygoers he was single.